We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 As you work through something, it’s easy to get caught up in it and forget why you’re doing it in the first place.
 It’s times like these where having a compass is vital.

 As you work through iterations of a concept, the changes can get to the point where you forget the “why.”
-When you lose site of the original purpose, the game design document can put you back on track.
+When you lose sight of the original purpose, the game design document can put you back on track.

 Step by Step

 Now, just because your game design document should be thorough doesn’t mean you need to have it all described at once.
 This document is your map, but it’s a map that can grow and change with your game (like the Minecraft map).

 The core concept, the major tenets, and what you’re trying to accomplish can be outlined in the beginning.
 But listing every single gameplay feature is unrealistic, especially for complex games.

 These are the things you can add as you work them out.
 The game design document gives you perspective and context.
 It should provide a firm platform from which you can explore different game ideas.